 I can vividly recall the first falla I watched go up in flames and then burn down in a blaze of glory.
 It was a ninot infantil, and one of the earliest to spark that night.
 It was such a strange and surreal sight that the memory has happily stayed with me ever since.

 The falla was draped with cords and men and children from the Casal Faller were dousing it in liquid from large water bottles.
 The young fallera of that particular barrio approached in her elegant silk gown, looking nothing short of a young Spanish princess.

 It didn’t take long to realize that the cords were fireworks and the liquid was gasoline.
 The little princess lit the fuse and BANG the fireworks erupted in a cacophony of lights and colors, the paper-mâiché falla smoldered and burnt to a crisp before our eyes.
 To see this once is spectacular.
 Now picture seeing it dozens and dozens of times.

 The festivities begin with The Parade of Fire at 19:00 – La Cavalcada del Foc.
-At around 22:00, the first fallas infantiles – smaller and somewhat less elaborate – are burnt.
+At around 22:00, the first fallas infantiles – smaller and somewhat less elaborate – are lit up.
 From this point on, the party and the explosions are nonstop.

-The smoke, sound and celebrations erupt around every corner, essentially a pyromaniacs dream dance party.
+The smoke, sounds and celebrations erupt around every corner, essentially a pyromaniacs dream dance party.
 At midnight, the ceremonious burning of the grand fallas begins, heating the entire city with fire and flames.
-The only ninot to be saved from the wreckage is the ninot indultat (the pardoned puppet), who won the most votes and will be protected along with past winners from the ninot netherworld in the city’s Museo Fallero (Ninot Museum).
+The only ninot to be saved from the wreckage is the ninot indultat (the pardoned puppet), the winner of the most votes.
+This lucky ninot will be protected along with past winners from the ninot netherworld in the city’s Museo Fallero (Ninot Museum).